How to Write a Personal Trainer CV: Free Guide with Examples and Template

 Led various group fitness classes and received positive feedback from 100% of all participants in a survey.

-Achieved an impressive 20% improvement in clients' overall cardiovascular fitness levels through specialised cardiovascular training programs.
+Achieved an impressive 20% improvement in clients' overall cardiovascular fitness levels through specialised cardiovascular training programmes.

 Achieved an outstanding 80% pass rate in certification exams, demonstrating a solid commitment to professional growth.